Vinay7k7/Real_Time_Log_Data_Analytics_Using_AWS/README.md

 # 🧩 Project Flow :

->Install Kafka and Spark !
+>First follow the project flow given in the Document !

->Create the account in the OpenWeatherMap Api.
+>Create the account in the AWS.

->Watchout for the Dependencies Needed.
+>Try to find the better suited Dataset.

->Run your  `ZooKeeper Server` in your Local System.
+>## I am Doing the real time analytics on the live data and also Aggregation operations on the historic data too.

                         $ bin/zookeeper-server-start.sh config/zookeeper.properties